-If you’re a CPA or other tax preparer dealing in non-public personal identifiable information (PII), you’ve likely seen articles related to the newly updated FTC Safeguards Rule.
+If you’re a CPA, tax preparer or listed in the list below and dealing in non-public personal identifiable information (PII), you’ve likely seen articles related to the newly updated FTC Safeguards Rule.

 On June 9th, 2023, the Rule will be enforced.
 The Rule specifies that “financial institutions [must] develop, implement and maintain an information security program with administrative, technical and physical safeguards designed to protect customer information.”

 As a tax preparer, it falls on you and your company to implement a cyber security program to protect your client’s data.
 The Rule specifically denotes nine tenants to follow under the law.

 You’re probably busy this time of year, so we’ve summarized the tenants into key takeaways below.
 The FTC Safeguards Rule requires companies to:

 Persons and entities affected by the FTC Safeguards Rule are those that fall under the current definition of a financial institution.

 According to the FTC’s official page on the Safeguards Rule, a financial institution “means any institution the business of which is engaging in an activity that is financial in nature or incidental to such financial activities as described in section 4(k) of the Bank Holding Company Act of 1956, 12 U.S.C § 1843(k).
 An institution that is significantly engaged in financial activities, or significantly engaged in activities incidental to such financial activities, is a financial institution.”